adi-kopelevich/store-webapp/README.txt

-Simple REST Service  for managing (CRUD) Store Items
+Simple REST Service for managing (CRUD) Task List Items

 Guidelines for building a project from scratch